-Service.
-Any document, pleading, motion, brief or memorandum or other paper filed with the Court shall be served upon all parties to the proceeding.
+5. Service.
+Any document filed with the Court shall be served upon all parties to the proceeding.
 Service shall be made upon counsel if the party is represented, or if there is no counsel, upon the party.
 Service shall be made by delivery, by mail to the last known address, or as otherwise approved by the Court through administrative order.
 Service is deemed complete upon mailing.
 Service that complies with Rule 5(b)(1), SCRCP, also shall satisfy this Rule.
-A party who furnishes an e-mail address to the Court pursuant to Rule 6, Rule 11 or Rule 33 consents to the service of prehearing statements, notices of hearing, final orders, or other documents issued by the Court via e-mail.
+A party who furnishes an e-mail address to the Court consents to the service of documents issued by the Court via e-mail.